pahuber/PHRINGE/docs/usage.rst

 SYGN requires the following files to run:
     * Configuration file
-    * Spectrum context file
+    * Exoplanetary system file
     * Spectrum file (optional)

-If no spectrum file is provided, a blackbody spectrum will be created from the spectrum context file.
+If no spectrum file is provided, a blackbody spectrum will be created from the exoplanetary system file.

 Configuration File
 ~~~~~~~~~~~~~~~~~~